-The International Center for the Study of Institutions and Development (ICSID) led by Andrei Yakovlev and Timothy M. Frye brings together Russian and foreign experts in economics and political science.
-Researchers at the Center come from the Institute for Industrial and Market Studies (IIMS) of the National Research University Higher School of Economics and the Harriman Institute (Columbia University) as well as the University of Wisconsin-Milwaukee, Emory University, Middlebury College and UCLA.
-The Center, which was established in 2011 thanks to a generous grant from Russian government cooperates closely with other HSE institutes and departments, including the Department of Economics, and the Laboratory for the Institutional Analysis of Economic Reforms.
+The International Center for the Study of Institutions and Development (ICSID) brings together Russian and foreign experts in economics and political science from the Institute for Industrial and Market Studies (IIMS) of the National Research University Higher School of Economics and the Harriman Institute (Columbia University) as well as the University of Wisconsin-Milwaukee, Emory University and The George Washington University.
+The Center focuses on the study of collective actions, public goods, political elites, social capital and economic history.

 Milos Resimic will join the ICSID team in September 2020.
 He went through a serious selection process of choosing the most suitable candidate for postdoctoral position and received an invitation in the first wave of admission offers.
 In total there were 429 applicants.